Sea serpent: Portuguese waters, 1848

-On 6 August 1848 Captain McQuhae of and several of his officers and crew (en route to St Helena) saw a sea serpent which was subsequently reported (and debated) in The Times.
+On 6 August 1848 Captain M'Quhae of and several of his officers and crew (en route to St Helena) saw a sea serpent which was subsequently reported (and debated) in The Times.
 The vessel sighted what they named as an enormous serpent between the Cape of Good Hope and St Helena.
 The serpent was witnessed to have been swimming with 4 ft of its head above the water and they believed that there was another 60 ft of the creature in the sea.
-Captain McQuahoe also said that "[The creature] passed rapidly, but so close under our lee quarter, that had it been a man of my acquaintance I should have easily have recognized his features with the naked eye."
+Captain M'Quhae also said that "[The creature] passed rapidly, but so close under our lee quarter, that had it been a man of my acquaintance I should have easily recognized his features with the naked eye."
 According to seven members of the crew, it remained in view for around twenty minutes.
 Another officer wrote that the creature was more of a lizard than a serpent.
 Evolutionary biologist Gary J. Galbreath contends that what the crew of Daedalus saw was a sei whale.